Loose Dental Crown

 Why Do I Have A Loose Dental Crown?

-A loose dental crown can be caused by a variety of factors, including:
+A loose dental crown can result from several causes, including:

-- Tooth decay: If the tooth underneath the crown develops dental caries, it can weaken the adhesive bond between the tooth and the crown, causing the crown to become loose.
+- Tooth Decay: If the tooth under the crown is affected by decay, it can weaken the bond between the tooth and the crown, causing it to become loose or fall off.

-- Teeth grinding or clenching: Excessive grinding or clenching of teeth can cause the crown to become loose or even break.
+- Teeth Grinding or Clenching: Excessive grinding or clenching, often during sleep, can put pressure on the crown and lead to it loosening or even breaking.

-- Age: Over time, the cement that holds the crown in place can degrade and weaken, causing the crown to loosen.
+- Aging Cement: Over time, the cement used to secure the crown may degrade, causing the crown to loosen.

 It’s important to address a loose dental crown as soon as possible to avoid further damage to the underlying tooth and to prevent the crown from falling out.
 If you have further questions about a Loose Dental Crown, please contact us.